rtens/blog.rtens.org/src/articles/2020-11-10 Reaching your Goals with Cybernetics.md

 Status: draft

 **I've recently been thinking about a lot about how to set, track and reach goals and wanted to share a couple of ideas.
-When I was looking for an example my thoughts turned into a dialogue so I stuck with it.**
+While I was looking for an example my thoughts turned into a dialogue so I stuck with it.**

 So what's your goal?